sitammeur/deepnote/README.md

 </div>

-# Deepnote is a data notebook for the AI era

-Deepnote is used by 500,000+ data professionals at companies like Estée Lauder, SoundCloud, Statsig, Gusto, and beyond.
+Deepnote is the modern successor to Jupyter—backwards-compatible, AI-powered, and built with a sleek UI, new blocks, and native data integrations for seamless local or cloud workflows.
+Used by 500,000+ data professionals at leading companies worldwide.

 Get started with Deepnote in seconds: